 Stated more simply, a client who sits through silent sessions wishing for the counselor to say something, is not likely to benefit from or continue with such treatment.

-Of course, most people are not educated concerning counselor training philosophies, but they do have an idea of what they generally expect from a therapist.
-If the counseling approach does not seem to fit with the client’s needs, it is essential for the counselor to check-in with the client to ensure that his/her expectations are being met.
+Of course, few people are educated concerning counselor training philosophies, but they likely have an idea of what they generally expect from a therapist.
+If the counseling approach does not seem to fit with the client’s needs, it is essential for the counselor to check in with the client to ensure that their expectations are being met.

 In the words of noted psychologist Alfred Adler (goodreads.com):